 CUE TEEN COLLECTIVE

 The CUE Teen Collective is a free, year-long after school program designed for NYC high school students who are passionate about visual culture and interested in exploring careers in the fine arts.
-Participants meet on Thursday afternoons from October through May to investigate the contemporary art world, develop professional skills, and produce artwork for a group exhibition in CUE’s gallery space.
-With behind-the-scenes access to the New York art world, the CTC demystifies the career paths available to students, while inspiring them to develop their own personal artistic voices.
+Participants meet on Wednesday afternoons from October through May to investigate the contemporary art world, develop professional skills, and produce artwork for a group exhibition in CUE’s gallery space.
+With behind-the-scenes access to the New York art world, the CTC demystifies career paths available to students, while inspiring them to develop their own personal artistic voices.
 During talks with artists and curators, trips to gallery and museum shows, visits to art fairs, and hands-on studio sessions, students will have the opportunity to ask questions of working arts professionals about their careers and practices, learning about various approaches to a sustainable and rewarding career in the arts.

 Additionally, students are able to form an artistic community with their peers over the course of the academic year, sharing their work with one another and giving and receiving meaningful feedback on technique, process, and content as they work together to develop and refine their artistic practices.
 In May, students present original artwork produced over the course of the program responding to a unique theme of their choice in an exhibition at CUE’s gallery space in East Chelsea, accompanied by a full-color catalogue that documents the exhibition and the students’ individual works, and includes students’ artist statements and biographies.
 Through this process, students learn how to install and produce a show in the same manner as working artists and gallerists all over the world.